umdenes100/ENES100ArduinoLibrary/README.md

 ## Setup

-### Hardware

 Communication with the Vision System is done using APC220 wireless RF transceivers.
-APC220s are available in your team electrical toolbox or can be checked out from the tool cabinet through a Teaching Fellow.
+APC220s are available for check out from the tool cabinet through a Teaching Fellow.
 The APC220 has 7 pins:

 | Pin | Description     | Connect to...           |
 | --- | ---             | ---                     |